BeChris100/osintgram4j/docs/RemovedFeatures.md

 This was later on deleted due to some complexities.
-However, it's use of file targets within the CLI itself was replaced with the use of `addTarget` method, where for each target, it would assign
+However, it's use of file targets within the CLI itself was replaced with the use of `addTarget` method, where for each target, it would assign each user as its target.

 ### Keylogger Easter Egg
 For people that like snooping around in the source files, I wanted to add